Frequently Asked Questions for 2023 Camps

 Yes!
 We have two options for payment plans for Museum Summer Camps.

-- You must use a credit or debit card to enroll in a payment plan.
+You must use a credit or debit card to enroll in a payment plan.
+This year, all existing and new UltraCamp account holders will need to add a credit or debit card for 2024 Summer Camp registrations.

 Is there a cancellation policy?

-- The Museum can grant refunds for cancelled camp sessions only up to and including May 19, 2023.
+The Museum can grant refunds for cancelled camp sessions only up to and including May 17, 2024.
 No refunds will be issued after this date.
-Changes to individual camp sessions may be made up to two weeks before a session start as available.
-Refunds and changes will incur a $30.00 fee per camp session.
+Changes to individual camp sessions may be made up to two weeks before a session starts, as available.
+Refunds and changes will incur a $50.00 fee per camp session.

 Are you able to accommodate my child with medical allergies and/or special needs?